adeelzahid94/adeelzahid94/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Welcome to my profile:tada:!
+Welcome to my profile!
 Here is a bit about me:

 I am pursuing Masters at University of California, Berkeley focusing on Product Management